tonidavis/tonidavis/README.md

-use a readme in replit for notes on projects. internal documentation and markdown create in python doc_gen.py with create an external documentation from comments.
+use a readme in replit for notes on projects. internal documentation and markdown create in python doc_gen.py with create an external documentation from comments. trello.com for collaboration and team work code fence in markdown is cool

 -->